sean810/anime-tracker/README.md

 ## License
 This project is licensed under the MIT License.

+## Technologies Used
+The Anime Tracker CLI Application utilizes the following technologies:

+-Python: The primary programming language for building the application.
+-Click: A Python library for creating a user-friendly command-line interface.
+-SQLAlchemy: An Object-Relational Mapping (ORM) library for database interaction.
+-SQLite: A lightweight, file-based relational database for data storage.
+-Virtual Environment: Ensures isolated dependency management for the project.

 ## Acknowledgments
 Special thanks to [Madam Beatrice Wambui] for guidance and support.